You’ve been named as your parent’s executor. Now what?

 Morgan Stanley Wealth Management

 If you’ve been named the executor under a parent’s last will and testament (the “will”), it quickly becomes apparent that it’s a role with both emotional and administrative tasks.
-As the executor, you’ve been entrusted with the responsibility of carrying out a parent’s last wishes.
+As the executor, your parent entrusted you with the responsibility of their last wishes.
 Your mother or father has faith in your ability to carry out these wishes—and has put trust in you by appointing you as executor.

-This honor—and legal responsibility—involves taking care of financial obligations, including the payment of any debt and taxes, and then properly dispersing the remaining assets according to the directions spelled out in your parent’s will.
-It also involves maintaining property until the estate is settled and making any required court appearances.
+This complicated honor—and legal responsibility—involves taking care of financial obligations, including the payment of debt and taxes, and then properly dispersing the remaining assets according to the directions spelled out in your parent’s will.
+It also involves serving as the estate's fiduciary and maintaining property until the estate is settled and making any required court appearances.

 Knowing and understanding these responsibilities is the first step when preparing to oversee the estate process.
 This checklist is intended to help.